 Rule 3: Close the loop with qualitative metrics first

 Because quantitative metrics can take some time to collect, I prefer to validate all features qualitatively first.
-If I don’t get a strong initial signal, the feature is nixed immediately.
+The feature is nixed immediately if I don’t get a strong initial signal.
 Otherwise, it lives until the quantitative data is in.

 Some of these ideas, such as using small batch sizes, constraining the features pipeline, and forcing a stop if we aren’t learning, seem counterintuitive at first.
-Most of us have been trained to specialize into departments, like development, QA, and marketing — turning ourselves into efficient large batch processing machines running at full capacity.
+Most of us have been trained to specialize in departments like development, QA, and marketing — turning ourselves into efficient large batch processing machines running at full capacity.

-This mode of working doesn’t work even in the manufacturing world where you have more predictive (less variable) and repetitive tasks.
-Building software, on the other hand, is highly variable and problems with large batches are further exacerbated.
-For the technically inclined into why this is so, I highly recommend Donald Reinersten’s book on “The Principles of Product Development Flow”.
+This mode of working doesn’t work even in the manufacturing world, where you have more predictive (less variable) and repetitive tasks.
+Building software, on the other hand, is highly variable, and problems with large batches are further exacerbated.
+For the technically inclined into why this is so, I highly recommend Donald Reinersten’s book “The Principles of Product Development Flow.”